 - The GPS Chart Plotter is designed for maritime use.
-To avoid water intrusion ensure the C-MAP By JEPPESEN C-CARD door is completely closed. - Extensive exposure to heat may result in damage to the GPS Chart Plotter. - The GPS Chart Plotter contains dangerous high voltage circuits which only experienced technicians can handle. - STANDARD HORIZON will not be liable for errors contained herein, or for incidental or consequential damages in connection with the performance or use of this material.
+To avoid water intrusion, ensure the C-MAP By JEPPESEN C-CARD door is completely closed. - Extensive exposure to heat may result in damage to the GPS Chart Plotter. - The GPS Chart Plotter contains dangerous high-voltage circuits which only experienced technicians can handle. - STANDARD HORIZON will not be liable for errors contained herein, or for incidental or consequential damages in connection with the performance or use of this material. - Because we frequently update our software and applications, the pictures shown through this Owner's Manual may be slightly different from what you see.